 Lots of people make money off this Agbogbloshie copper recovery business.

-It is Accra residents and the burners who suffer the most.
+It is Accra residents and the 'burner boys' who suffer the most.

-You can see why employment opportunities for these guys won't be changing the game at Agbogbloshie.
+You can see why other employment gigs for these guys won't be changing the game at Agbogbloshie.

 The people making money off this business would find their replacements the next morning.